Updated: Sep 12

 Understanding how play can support your toddler’s growth and developmental can support you in providing play opportunities that maximize learning possibilities.
 Below are six categories of play babies and toddlers engage in.
 This article describes the brain development that occurs in each category of play and gives examples of play opportunities parents can provide.

-The six types of play for wholistic development in babies and toddlers include:
+The six types of play for holistic development in babies and toddlers include:

 Reciprocal Social Play